Charlesreilly0/dev-git-config/README.md

 Usage
 -----

 After running the installation script, you can use any alias as shown above.
-Enjoy your customized Git setup!
+Enjoy your customisssed Git setup!

 If you have any questions or need further customization, feel free to reach out.
 This configuration was created with simplicity and developer efficiency in mind—\*for devs, by a dev\*!